psxdev/ps4client/README.md

   ps4client is a host tool providing host fileio system for PS4.
 It is the same method that we used in ps2dev days, so basically it is the same protocol than ps2link and ps2client have been using since 2003.

   It provide all io request operation availables on ps4link library.
-Now command are not implemented but it can be easily incorporated.
+Now commands are not implemented but it can be easily incorporated.

   By now only osx confirmed to run fine.